yen-mai-codes/LFX-SailingDownstream-task/README.md

 # LFX-SailingDownstream-task
-Submissions for Coding challenge for my Sailing Downstream application.
+Submissions for Coding challenge for my [Sailing Downstream](https://mentorship.lfx.linuxfoundation.org/project/ef07a2bd-8ec6-4b7e-bcc0-3de191e01ff3) application.

-### Description
+### Problem Description
-I'm picking the second option:
+I'm picking the second option from the coding challenge:

 Write a Javascript, Python, or OCaml program that:
 -accepts a list of integers